German kids learn their mother tongue the same way you learned yours.

 - Stimulating cognitive skills: The cognitive and linguistic advantages of learning a foreign language are well-documented.
 The effects of learning through immersion are particularly positive.
 For example, according to research from York University, children in language immersion programs perform better in tests of morphological awareness, syntactic awareness and verbal fluency.

-To get all of the above benefits from anywhere, you can also check out FluentU, an online immersion program that takes real-world videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.
+To get all of the above benefits from anywhere, you can also check out FluentU, an online immersion program.

 Without further ado, the best German immersion programs in the world!